 Invalid results for one or more target combinations are possible and are reported out specifically for each target.
 If any individual target result is invalid, the presence or absence of that individual target cannot be determined.

-Table 13 Example of cobas® Respiratory flex results display on cobas® 5800 System
+Table 15 Example of cobas[®] Respiratory flex results display on cobas[®] 5800 system and cobas[®] 6800/8800 systems with software version 2.0 or higher